arcus/education_modules/demystifying_geospatial_data/demystifying_geospatial_data.md

 Data Quality
 --------------

-Data quality is one concern you should consider.
 Two hundred years ago, maps were drawn by hand and even the most accurate surveyor using the most accurate tools could not match the accuracy of modern Global Positioning Systems (GPS).

 While GPS has greatly improved the quality of geospatial data, it is still not perfect and can have the same sorts of missing and nonsensical fields as any data set.
 For example, Philadelphia records of police stops, available via [OpenDataPhilly](https://www.opendataphilly.org/dataset/vehicle-pedestrian-investigations), record some small portion of stops as occurring in Cape Canaveral, Florida, approximately a thousand miles away, which is clearly not accurate.

+Treat location data as you would any other raw data: with a questioning attitude and the expectation that some data cleaning will be required.

 Data Quantity
 -------------

-The quantity of data and how to determine which geographic data you need is another important consideration.
 The abundance of geospatial data created by modern systems also creates new problems.
 While it might seem like more data is always better, even the most high powered computer can only handle so much data at a time.
 A single weather forecast, for example, incorporates a huge amount of real-time geospatial data, most of it recorded by satellites in low orbit around the Earth.

 Of course there is far more location data than that collected by satellites.
-Environmental sensors, sales records, bus routes, census data, school district boundaries and many more sources provide rich location data that might be useful to you!
+Environmental sensors, sales records, bus routes, census data, school district boundaries and many more sources provide rich location data that might be useful to you.
+You may need to consider how much computational power you have at your disposal when deciding which sources of geospatial data are most appropriate for your research.

 Expensive Analyses
 ------------------